chriscore/MarkovSharp/README.md

 [![chriscore MyGet Build Status](https://www.myget.org/BuildSource/Badge/chriscore?identifier=2e1ed033-4736-4537-9a85-1ad807bf13c3)](https://www.myget.org/)

 An easy to use C# implementation of an N-state Markov model.
 MarkovSharp exposes the notion of a model strategy, which allows you to use pre-defined model strategies, or create your own.

+##Interactive Predictive Text Example
+Go here to try out an example ASP.NET site which uses a MarkovSharp based backend API to easily provide predictive text functionality when given some trained text: http://markovsharp.azurewebsites.net/

 ## Getting Started